dxh73/IG-Template-REST/pages/explore/explore.md

 ## 1. Resource API Structure ##

-The FHIR ODS Lookup profile API described in this section of the Implementation Guide has been structured consistently in the following way:
+The "your project here" described in this section of the Implementation Guide has been structured consistently in the following way:
 - `0.` References
 - `1.` Read
 - `2.` Search